psquared-dev/java-questions/interview/Spring-questions.md

-# Q-1 What is dependency injection in spring?

-# Q-2 What are two essentials feature of Spring Core?
+# Q-1 What are two essentials feature of Spring Core?

 Essential features of Spring Core: